wiseallie/exception_notification/README.md

 ### Ignore Exceptions

-You can also ignore types of exceptions, which will make ExceptionNotifier avoid sending notifications for the specified exception types.
+You can choose to ignore certain exceptions, which will make ExceptionNotifier avoid sending notifications for those specified.
+There are three ways of specifying which exceptions to ignore:
+- :ignore_exceptions - By exception class (i.e. ignore RecordNotFound ones)
+- :ignore_crawlers   - From crwaler (i.e. ignore ones originated by Googlebot)
+- :ignore_if         - Custom (i.e. ignore exceptions that satisfy some condition)

+* _ignore_exceptions_
+Ignore specified exception types.
 To achieve that, you should use the _:ignore_exceptions_ option, like this:

     Whatever::Application.config.middleware.use ExceptionNotifier,